x-random-forks/cmem/README.md

 - Simple Constructor and Destructor.
 - Memory-aligned push, pop and alloc.
 - Basic iterators for linear traversing.
+- Linkage of new chunk for more space.
 - **(TODO)** Free list for memory reusage.

 ### Example